Academic Staff, Project Researchers and Workshop Members

 Dr Henry Reese completed his PhD in 2019 under the supervision of Professor David Goodman on ‘Cultures of sound recording and preservation in and around Australasia in the late nineteenth and early twentieth centuries’, and is currently working with the MHW on the Postwar Apartments project.
 Website

 Dr Sue Silberberg completed her PhD in 2016 under Professor May’s supervision and her book A networked community: Jewish Melbourne in the nineteenth century was published by Melbourne University Publishing in 2020.
-She is currently working with the MHW on the Postwar Apartments project.
+Sue runs Silberberg Consulting, specialising in cultural heritage and historical research.

 Current Research Higher Degree Students